fastrgv/RufasSok/README.md

 ## External Autosolvers
 Remember that there are still three external autosolvers without time constraints.
 Subject to several limitations, typing: "solver-name puzzle-file-name.sok maxlevels level-number" will attempt to solve a particular puzzle for you, where solver-name is either "iplr3r" or "ibox3r".
 There are many large or sparse [lishout] puzzles the first two solvers cannot handle, but they are pretty good at sovling the small dense ones.
 Use the script ccc.sh to compile either solver for your operating system (assuming the presence of an Ada compiler).

-The command to build them both [on OSX/linux] is simply:
+The command to build them all [on OSX/linux] is simply:
 	ccc[gnu|osx].sh ibox3r
 	ccc[gnu|osx].sh iplr3r
 	ccc[gnu|osx].sh hbox4